 - What important questions did I forget to ask?
 Asking if you’ve forgotten anything is a reminder for you and your doctor.
-Physicians are only human, and asking this question gives you the chance to ponder any missed topics of discussion.
+Physicians are only human, and asking this question allows you to ponder any missed discussion topics.

 How long does it take for the results of the Medicare Wellness Visit to be reported?

 Any necessary referrals will be given to you at the initial visit.
 But results from diagnostic tests will vary depending on the type of test done.
 Talk to your specialist or the lab where testing takes place to find a result timeline.